CSE 110 Software Engineering

 As a clarification of the UCSD Academic Integrity Policy as it applies to the work in this course, note the following:

-- All programming code and documentation submitted for evaluation or existing inside the student's computer accounts must be the student's original work or material specifically authorized by the instructor.
+All programming code and documentation submitted for evaluation or existing inside the student's computer accounts must be the student's original work or material specifically authorized or provided by the Instructor.
 The course accounts are authorized for course work only.